Jointly provided by:

-The American Association of Occupational Health Nurses, Inc. (AAOHN) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The American Association of Occupational Health Nursing, Inc. (AAOHN) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 The American Association of Occupational Health Nurses, Inc. is additionally approved as a CNE provider by the California Board of Registered Nursing (#CEP9283).

 This course was approved for 17 CNE credits.

 To receive a Certificate of Completion for this course, attendees must attest to completing all of the presentations, discussion sessions, reading materials and assignments.

 Written cancellation notification must be received no later than April 25, 2024 in order to qualify for a refund, less $75.00 administrative fee.
 Substitute attendees are welcome.
 In the unlikely event that this program must be cancelled, the entire submitted registration fee will be refunded without further liability on the part of the organizers.

 - “This was a great class for myself as I am fairly new to occupational nursing a lot of great advice, and procedures to utilize.”

 - “I really learned a lot as a new occupational health RN.”

 - “It is a great refresher to help me enhance my practice.
 Been a nurse a long time and it is good to return to the basics to do a better job for my employees.”